-And rejoice, because Borough Market’s starchy Shangri-La of fresh pasta has finally, officially opened its second venue, over in Shoreditch.
-And once again, there are no bookings, which means that we can all thoroughly spoil ourselves with a few light rounds of Britain’s national sport: queuing.
+And rejoice, because Borough Market’s starchy Shangri-La of fresh pasta (a real contender for the freshest pasta in London) has opened a second restaurant in Shoreditch.
+And while this time they are taking a few bookings each day, it’s another opportunity to thoroughly spoil ourselves with a few light rounds of Britain’s national sport: queuing.

-You’ll find the venue itself over in the spaceship-like Workspace building hidden on a side road off Great Eastern Street.
-You’ll still be able to see chefs feverishly (not literally, calm down) making fresh pasta in the window each morning.
-And you’ll be extremely glad to see that it’s slightly bigger than the original space, with higher ceilings, and a lot more light.
+You’ll find Padella Shoreditch in a spaceship-like building hidden on a side road off Great Eastern Street.
+You’re still able to see chefs diligently hand rolling fresh pasta in the window each morning.
+And you’ll be extremely glad to see that it’s slightly bigger than the original Padella in London Bridge, with higher ceilings, and a lot more light.

 As for the food?
-Well, they say if it ain’t broke don’t fix it, and the menu at Padella certainly ain’t broke.
-So they’ve only elected to throw on a little bonus in the form of mussel fritti with aioli (but you can expect other frittis later in the year).
-You’ll still be able to get the near-legendary cacio e pepe; the fat pappardelle with 8hr Dexter beef shin ragu; the ribbony taglierini with crab, chilli & lemon; and a lot more.
-And prices start at just £4, for gnocchi with nutmeg butter.
+Well, they say if it ain’t broke don’t fix it, and the Padella menu certainly ain’t broke.
+So they’ve only elected to throw on a little bonus in the form of mussel fritti with aioli.
+You can still get the near-legendary cacio e pepe; the fat pappardelle with 8hr Dexter beef shin ragu; the ribbony taglierini with crab, chilli & lemon; and a lot more.
+And prices still start at under a tenner.

-On the cocktail menu – which, it should be noted was created in collaboration with Mr Lyan – you can expect a Padella Negroni (it involves lemon & thyme), a blackcurrant-loaded Americano, and an all-new gin martini punched up with a gorgonzola-stuffed olive.
-Then there are half a dozen wines on tap (including a particularly nice Kentish white) and absolutely no bottles – the kegs are fresher, and create a considerably lower carbon footprint.
+On the cocktail menu – which, it should be noted was created in collaboration with Mr Lyan of Lyaness – you work your way through a Padella Negroni (it involves lemon & thyme), a blackcurrant-loaded Americano, and an all-new gin martini punched up with a gorgonzola-stuffed olive.
+Then there’s half a dozen wines on tap (including a particularly nice Kentish white) and absolutely no bottles – the kegs are fresher, and create a considerably lower carbon footprint.

 …right on queue.

-NOTE: Padella Shoreditch is open seven days a week.
-There are no bookings, but you can queue virtually with the Walk-In app.
+NOTE: Padella Shoreditch is open daily.
+There’s a limited number of bookings available for parties less than six that can be reserved from up to 4 weeks in advance, or you can queue virtually with the Walk-In app.
 You can find out more at their website right HERE.

 Padella Shoreditch | 1 Phipp St, EC2A 4PS